 If you want to start playing tap-to-earn games, follow these steps:

-The Open Network (TON) is a layer-1 blockchain built specifically for integration with popular messaging apps like Telegram, enabling a seamless gaming experience.
+The Open Network (TON) is a layer-1 blockchain built for integration with popular messaging apps like Telegram, enabling a seamless gaming experience.
 By combining Telegram's ease of use with TON’s blockchain capabilities, tap-to-earn games can easily reach a massive audience, many of whom may be new to cryptocurrency.
 This accessibility has contributed significantly to the rapid rise of tap-to-earn gaming.

 TON's high-speed transactions and extremely low fees are key factors in its suitability for tap-to-earn games.
 While other blockchain networks may struggle with higher transaction costs or slow speeds, TON processes millions of transactions per second, allowing for real-time gameplay.
 This efficiency is crucial for keeping players engaged, especially in a game where quick feedback is essential.